 Are you a citizen of the United States of America?
 Yes No Will you be 18 years old on or before election day?
-Yes No If you checked "No" in response to either of these questions, do not complete form.
-(Ple see see state-specific instructions for rules regarding eligibility to register (Circle one) Last Name F Mr. Mrs. Miss Ms. ster prior to age 18.)
-First Name Middle Name(s (Circle one) Jr Sr II III IV 2 Home Address Apt. or L ot# City/Town State Z Zip Code 3 Address Where You Get Your Mail If Different From Above City/Town State Ž Zip Code 4 Date of Birth // Month Day Year 5 er (optiona al) 6 ID Number - (See Item 6 in the i he instructions for you urstate) 7 Choice of Party (see item 7 in the instructions for your State) 8 Race or Ethr (see item 8 in the thnic Group n the instructions for your State) 9 I have reviewed my state's instructions and I swear/affirm that: I am a United States citizen I meet the eligibility requirements of my state and subscribe to any oath required.
+Yes No If you checked "No" in response to either of these guestions, do not complete form.
+(Please see state-specific instructions for rules regarding eligibility to register prior to age 18.)
+1 (Circle one) Last Name Fi First N First Name Middle Name(s) (Circle one) Mr. Mrs. Miss Ms. 1 Jr Sr II III IV 2 Home Address Apt. or L pt.orLot# City City/Town 1 Zip Code

+3 Address Where You Get Your Mail If Different From Above City/Town /Town State 1 Zip Code Ŭ 4 Date of Birth Date of Birth / / 5 er (optiona al) D Number - (See Item 6 in the instructions for) he instructions for you urstate) - Month Day Year 0 7 Ethnic Group in the instructions for your State) s (see item 7 in the instructions for your State) 8 (s (see iterir o i (see item o in the insuffictions for your state I have reviewed my state's instructions and I swear/affirm that: I am a United States citizen I meet the eligibility requirements of my state and 9 subscribe to any oath required.
 The information I have provided is true to the best of my knowledge under penalty of perjury.
-If I have provided false information, I may be fined, imprisoned, or (if not a U.S. citizen) deported from or refused entry to the United States.
-Date Plea ise sign full nam ie (or put mark) Year ^
+If I have provided false information, I may be fined, imprisoned, or (if not a U.S. Please sign full name (or put mark) 🔺 Date citizen) deported from or refused entry to the United States. ates.
+Date Month Day Year